athaddius/MFT_STIR/readme.md

 This is a fork of MFT to support installation and usage with the STIR dataset. eg. pip install MFT
+Supports usage with the STIR dataset when installed, and used with [STIRMetrics](https://github.com/athaddius/STIRMetrics/)

+All credit for the tracker, and licensing details are from:

 # MFT: Long-Term Tracking of Every Pixel

 [Project Page](https://cmp.felk.cvut.cz/~serycjon/MFT/)